-§5.
-Discontinuance

-43. An originating pleading or any other notified pleading may be discontinued by the filing with the Tribunal of a written notice from the discontinuing party, which must be notified to the other parties.
+- §5.
+Discontinuance and withdrawal - 43.
+An application instituting a proceeding may be discontinued or any other proceeding may be withdrawn, where those proceedings have been notified, by the filing with the Tribunal of a written notice that must be notified to the other parties.

-A discontinuance may also be made orally at the hearing.
+A discontinuance or a withdrawal may also be made orally at the hearing.